tardate/LittleCodingKata/README.md

-# 433 Little Coding Katas
+# 435 Little Coding Katas

-> Latest addition :sparkles: [XSLT Mandelbrot](./formats/xslt/mandelbrot) - Playing with Joel Yliluoma's demonstration of the power of XSLT: generating a Mandelbrot set, rendered with HTML.
+> Latest addition :sparkles: [XSLT CSV Transforms](./formats/xslt/csv-transforms) - XSLT transformations for converting CSV data.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about